Has a Bristol mayor made a difference?

 Mayoral governance in Bristol has boosted the visibility of city leadership and helped promote Bristol on the national and international stage, a new study has found.

-The research by UWE Bristol and the University of Bristol also showed the mayoral model of leadership had unnecessarily restricted the role of councillors and reduced citizens' belief in their ability to influence decisions.
+The research by the UWE and University of Bristol also showed the mayoral model of leadership had unnecessarily restricted the role of councillors and reduced citizens’ belief in their ability to influence decisions.

 Bristol was one of the pioneering UK cities to introduce an elected mayor in 2012.
 Researchers at both universities have gathered data over an eight-year period to explore whether the model has been successful.